What You Need to Know about B2C, B2B Content Marketing [Examples]

 1. The CB Insights newsletter provides a regular channel for the company to share relevant information with consumers.
 The casual, humorous tone allows the company to convey useful insights while also engaging their audience in an entertaining way.
 Their newsletter is an example of a simple concept done well, which proves that you don’t need to be highly innovative or interactive to create solid content.

 2. Mattermark’s “Raise the Bar” curates a variety of content about sales, marketing, and growth engineering.
 This provides consumers in the industry a one-stop location for a variety of topics, offering in-depth informational value and saving consumer businesses the time it would take to do their own research.
 Their content isn’t always directly related to the services they provide, which might come off as overly promotional.
 Instead, “Raise the Bar” is a useful resource that establishes trust in Mattermark’s expertise in a range of subjects related to marketing.

 3. First Round has created several online magazines that cater to individual facets of startups, including management, culture, marketing, design, and fundraising.
-By carefully organizing their content, they create a user-friendly experience and allow their audience to follow in-depth explorations into a variety of topics, pulling insights from experts in the field.
-This is a great example of an organization that reaches out to professionals in their industry to provide their audience with valuable lessons.
+By carefully organizing the content, they create a user-friendly experience and allow the audience to follow in-depth explorations into a variety of topics, pulling insights from experts in the field.
+Using in-depth content is a great example of an organization that reaches out to professionals in their industry to provide their audience with valuable lessons.